Melissamij/nomade-dreamer-blog/_drafts/4-days-in-sumba.md

 * Transportation: $20 - $50 (local transportation and motorbike rental)
 * Activities: $50 - $100 (entrance fees, guided tours, and surfboard rental)
 * Total Budget: Approximately $500 - $800 for a week

+#### Solo Travel :

+So I was travelling alone in Sumba, while staying in the surf camp in the South of the Island all was good.&nbsp;

+But then I went for a day trip to visit the Lake and traditional village

 Sumba Island offers a unique blend of natural beauty, cultural richness, and adventure opportunities.
 Whether you're a surfer seeking the perfect wave or a traveler looking to immerse yourself in traditional culture, Sumba has something extraordinary to offer.
 Explore this hidden gem before the rest of the world catches on to its charm.